Pigeon Solar Panel Protection

 Protect Your Solar Panels from Nuisance Pigeons

 Pigeons can quickly become a major problem for property owners, especially when nesting under solar panels.
 These birds not only create an unsightly mess but also pose serious risks to your solar panels, roof, and even to people and pets.
 Pigeon droppings are acidic and can corrode materials, while nests block sunlight, reducing solar panel efficiency.
-Pigeons also carry diseases like Histoplasmosis, Salmonella, and E. coli.
-The noise from nesting and the moisture from droppings can also cause mold and water damage.
+Pigeons also carry diseases such as histoplasmosis, salmonella, and E. coli.
+Additionally, constant noise, along with moisture from droppings, can contribute to mold growth and water damage.
 Taking early action is key to protecting your solar investment.

 Image of bird debris and nesting material obstructing a solar panel on a residential roof.